This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 The company was founded by Bernard Tse and Sam Weng and was initially named Atieva to focus on batteries and powertrains.
 In 2016, they rebranded to Lucid Motors and began the development of an electric luxury vehicle.

-Peter Rawlinson is now the CEO and will remain through the SPAC merger.
+Peter Rawlinson is the CEO remained through the SPAC merger.

-Lucid Motors has raised more than $1 billion in venture capital funding as of mid-2020.
-Prominent investors include Saudi Arabia’s Public Investment Fund, Venrock, Mitsui, and Jafco, and the China Environmental Fund.
+Prominent pre-IPO investors included Saudi Arabia’s Public Investment Fund, Venrock, Mitsui, and Jafco, and the China Environmental Fund.

 Headquartered in Newark, CA., the company has approximately 500 employees.

 Inspire the adoption of sustainable transportation by creating the most captivating luxury electric vehicles centered around the human experience.

 Here’s a video about the car.
 Scroll down for an exterior photo.

 Is Lucid Motors Publicly Traded?

 Lucid Motors is not affiliated with Caliber Imaging Diagnostics (LCDX), formerly known as Lucid Inc.

 When was the Lucid Motors IPO date or SPAC date?